jochumdev/lql-api/README.md

 # lql-api

-LQL API Server for check_mk
+LQL API Client/Server for check_mk

 See [the LQL Docs](https://checkmk.com/cms_livestatus.html) for what LQL can do for you.